 There is an eternal ground, the divine

-the only one divine
+There’s only one divine

 creator, nurturer and child

-That last was made manifest
+And that last was made manifest

-perhaps in many places
+perhaps many times

-perhaps under many names
+perhaps with many names

-but firstmost in Judea & Israel
+but firstmost in Judea and Israel

-to show us how to live together
+And show us how to live together

-as one People
+As one People

 The Invisible Nation